20goto10/govee-lan-server/service/README.md

 sudo systemctl start govee_lan_server
 ```

-You can figure out what you did wrong from either:
+You can figure out what you did wrong from:
-`sudo systemctl status govee_lan_server`
-or
 `sudo systemctl status govee_lan_server`